barrelstrength/sprout-docs/docs/coding-guidelines.md

 - plugin-handle/CHANGELOG.md - Follow Craft CHANGELOG docs
 - plugin-handle/README.md - Very basic overview that points to main documentation.
 See format for both commercial and free plugins.
 - plugin-handle/LICENSE.md - Craft License or MIT License
 - plugin-handle/composer.json - See Craft composer.json docs.
 We keep this file light.
 Two things to note.
 Don't add schemaVersion, hasCpSection, hasCpSettings to this file.
-They should go in the primary class.
+They should go in the primary plugin module class.
 Also, this file should set the 'extra->class' setting to define the Plugin.php as a file with the name of the plugin itself.

 ### The src folder - Craft Conventions